Wollaton Clock Services - Clock Repair and Restoration Tel: 0115 913 0686

 *Repairs are too numerous to cover here but the most obvious are truing and polishing pivots and bushing pivot holes where they have worn elongated.
 Pallet faces often need refacing and are always polished.
 Our well equipped workshop includes 3 different sizes of lathe to assist with such tasks as pivot polishing, barrel bushing and the like.
 We also have a dedicated milling machine and dividing equipment for cutting wheel teeth, pinions etc.

 Only the very best quality materials are used.
-If we were able to buy some of the lubricants we use in a 5 litre can, rather like car engine oil, instead of the small bottles as supplied, 5 litres would work out at nearly £7,000.00 (excluding vat!).
-Food for thought for the man with his can of 3-IN-ONE Oil or WD40!
+If we were able to buy some of the lubricants we use in a 5 litre can, rather like car engine oil, instead of the small bottles as supplied, 5 litres would work out at £46,500.00 (inc vat as at 2019 prices).
+Watch and clock oil has a 'shelf life', so probably more is thrown away than is used.

 'Before' and 'after' pics of a 30 hour longcase movement